FilmakademieRnd/VPET/README.md

 ## License
 VPET is a open-sorce development by Filmakademie Baden-Wuerttemberg's Animationsinstitut.
-The client is licensed under MIT.
-All other parts have dedicated Filmakademie licenses.
+The client is licensed under MIT and includes libraries under other Open Source and proprietary licenses.
 See [License file](LICENSE.TXT) for more details.